mainicolas/Z_boson_mass_reconstruction/README.md

 # Z boson mass reconstruction

-This is a College project (third year Bsc in physics).
+This is a university project (BSc in physics, 3rd year).

-This code simulates a particle detector made of a calorimeter which return the particles energy and a tracker which reconstruct the trajectories and return the momentum of the particles.
+This code simulates a particle detector made of a calorimeter which return the particles energy and a tracker which return the momentum of the particles.
 The goal is to calculate the mass of the Z boson using the muons generation produce from the Z desintegration.

 This algorithm is based on Monte-Carlo and rejection sampling techniques.